2007 MFA, Fine Arts (Painting)

 Post Malone wore a number of Mars' outfits on his 2018-2019 Beerbongs and Bentleys world tour, including performances at Reading Festival and Lollapalooza Argentina.
 Several of those outfits were featured in the remix video for Malone's hit single "Wow."
 In 2019, Mars designed more custom stage attire for Malone's Runaway tour, which included his performances at Madison Square Garden and the Forum.

-Axl Rose began wearing Mars' custom t-shirts during Guns N' Roses' 2019-2020 Not in this Lifetime tour.
+Axl Rose began wearing Mars' custom t-shirts during Guns N' Roses' 2019-2020 Not in This Lifetime tour.

 For Guns N' Roses' follow-up stadium tour in 2021, Mars handled the digital design work for the majority of Rose's tour t-shirts and designed various custom t-shirts for him as well.
 He resumed these duties for Guns N' Roses' 2022 European tour and also designed official band merchandise for their European concerts.
 In 2023, Mars created several custom shirt's for Rose, which he worn at Power Trip festival and Guns N' Roses two hometown shows at the Hollywood Bowl.
+He designed additional custom shirts for Guns N' Roses world tour in 2025.

-His custom outfits have been featured on New York Magazine, Saturday Night Live, NBC, BBC, Rolling Stone, SpinWashington Post, Variety, ENews, Apple News, Yahoo Entertainment, NME, Dazed Magazine, The Fader, and Spotify.
+Examples of Mars' custom clothing have been featured on New York Magazine, Saturday Night Live, NBC, BBC, Rolling Stone, Spin, Washington Post, Variety, ENews, Apple News, Yahoo Entertainment, NME, Dazed Magazine, The Fader, and Spotify.

-In 2021, Mars was the first artist to collaborate with world champion surfer John John Florence's brand, Florence Marine X.
+In 2021, Mars was the first artist to collaborate with world champion surfer John John Florence's brand, Florence Marine X. He designed two pairs of surf trunks, which were based on his painting of sunlight reflecting on the ocean's surface.

 In 2018, Mars published a collection of true-life stories called Unreal for Real based on the wildest adventures of his life.
 It is available on Amazon, Kindle, and at select book stores.
 The audiobook version, narrated by Mars, is available on Audible and Itunes.